silhavyj/KIV-PSI-task02/README.md

 docker exec -it http-server sh -c "cd /app && /bin/bash"
 ```

 This will bring you into `/app` where this application is located.
-From this point you can run the server as described previously.
+From this point on you can run the server as described previously.

 ```
 ./kiv-psi-task02-silhavyj -i 0.0.0.0 -d data/ -p 8080